 Julián Cárdenas García is a Venezuelan attorney and Doctoral Fellow at the Research Center on Investment and International Trade Law (CREDIMI) at the University of Bourgogne, Dijon, France.
 Prior to this position, he served as career diplomat at the Venezuelan Ministry of Foreign Affairs for nearly six years, working on sovereign boundary issues and multilateral affairs related to the Organization of American States and the United Nations.

-Professor Cárdenas has developed a scholarly activity between France, the US and Latin America within the last five years working research on international petroleum transactions and investment law.
-He was Visiting Scholar at the University of Houston Law Center and has presented the results of his research at the UH Law Center, Cornell University Law School, Sciences Po – Paris, and the CEPMLP of the University of Dundee.
+Professor Cárdenas has developed a scholarly activity between France, the US and Latin America within the last six years, working research on international petroleum transactions and investment law.
+He was Visiting Scholar at the University of Houston Law Center in 2010 and Visiting Professor at the Rio de Janeiro State University (UERJ) Law School in the summer of 2013, teaching a course on international investment law.
+He has presented the results of his research at the UH Law Center, Cornell University Law School, Sciences Po – Paris, the Brazilian Petroleum Institute (IBP) and the CEPMLP of the University of Dundee.